kage11177/cnn-mnist/README.md

 # cnn-mnist
-Test on recognising mnist using cnn
+Test about recognising mnist using cnn